Daniel-KM/Omeka-S-module-Feed/README.md

 The module uses an external library, so use the release zip to install it, or use and init the source.

+Since version 3.4.7, php 8.1 is required.
+For older version, use version 3.4.6.

 * From the zip

 Download the last release [Feed.zip] from the list of releases (the master does